tomasort/DLS-Project/README.md

 ![](images/Picture3.png)

 ### EfficientNet

-Then we trained EfficientNet using **SGD** optimizer.
+* **Using SGD:** We trained EfficientNet using **SGD** optimizer.
 We trained it for 280 epochs.
 As we can see the training loss reduces well overtime but also there were huge spikes with the validation loss, implying that it wasn't generalising well enough.
 The total training time took approximately 13 hours and 46 minutes
 ![](images/Picture4.png)

-Finally, we used EfficientNet B0 with the Adam optimizer.
+* **Using Adam**: Finally, we used EfficientNet B0 with the Adam optimizer.
 The training was very stable gradually improving over 220 epochs and the validation loss was also stable in line with the training loss.
 The total training time took approximately 17 hours and 23 minutes.
 ![](images/Picture5.png)

 ## Demo

-To create the demo, we used the `visualise.py`.
+To create the demo, we used the `visualize.py`.
 Here, we include the visualization for the EfficientNet model trained with Adam because ot was the best performing one.

 ![](images/video_adam.gif)